passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 rebreather, provided their skin would not corrode in the presence of the Antiox gas.

-(Master Skywalker had simply stepped in unbothered and unharmed, because rules of physics and chemistry apparently did not apply to Master Skywalker.
+(Master Skywalker had simply stepped in unbothered and unharmed, because the laws of physics apparently did not apply to Master Skywalker.
 She'd asked, Toor had asked, most everyone had asked, but he'd only smiled and said something overly cryptic.)

 "You're up early, Rill.
 Anything I may do for you?"
 Vsan Toor inquired, voice gruff and leaning against the doorjamb.